 The City's Basic Financial Statements and the independent auditors' opinion thereon are presented in "APPENDIX B-FINANCIAL STATEMENTS."
-Further details are set forth in the CAFR for the fiscal year ended June 30, 2013, which is available for inspection at the Office of the Comptroller.
+Further details are set forth in the CAFR for the fiscal year ended June 30, 2013, which is available for inspection at the Office of the Comptroller and at www.comptroller.nyc.gov.
 For a summary of the City's significant accounting policies, see "APPENDIX B-FINANCIAL STATEMENTS-Notes to Financial Statements-Note A." For a summary of the City's operating results for the previous five fiscal years, see "2009-2013 Summary of Operations" below.